 Behavior in both lecture and directed practice should model professional behaviors.
 Behavior should be that of the behavior that you would exhibit in a career employment position.
-Preceptors will be evaluating the student's behavior throughout the directed practice.
+Preceptors will be evaluating the student's behavior throughout the directed practice and documented on the midpoint evaluation.